mth/yeti/doc/reference.rst

 embedded expression value parts as strings.

 Strings can be triple-quoted (in the start and end), the meaning is exactly same as with strings between single ``"`` symbols.
-Triple quoted strings can be useful for larger string literals that contain ``"`` symbols by themselves.
+Triple-quoted strings can be useful for larger string literals that contain ``"`` symbols by themselves.